Vronska-Anhelina/Email-sent-by-month/README.md

 # Email-sent-by-month

-Script for analyzing the percentage of emails sent by each account per month and determining the first and last sending date.
+Scripts for analyzing the percentage of emails sent by each account per month and determining the first and last sending date.

 ## Technologies
 SQL, Google BigQuery, Window Functions, CTE
+Data Blending, UNION ALL, JOIN